Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organisation.

-This is the key to building a comprehensive cross-business picture of supplier engagement, which will impact positively at every level and deliver savings straight to the profit line.
+This is the key to building a comprehensive cross-business picture of supplier management, which will impact positively at every level and deliver savings straight to the profit-line.
 It will crystallise the integrity of a single, accurate master vendor record.
 And it is a rapid, inexpensive option compared with cash-hungry alternatives: calling in costly consultants or initiating an unnecessarily grandiose supplier relationship management strategy.

 Automate supplier management